Blog

 • Tracking page settings: Choose the tracking page you’d like to use (in the case you had created multiple in AfterShip).

-Let automation do its thing
+4) Let automation do its thing

-Now that you have AfterShip set up, it will sync every three hours and pull shipping information from any new orders via a shopping cart, CSV file, or marketplace.
+Now that you have AfterShip set up, it will sync every three hours.
+It pulls shipping information from any new orders via a shopping cart, CSV file, or marketplace.
 You can also opt for AfterShip to send out automatic notifications via email or SMS at each milestone in the shipping process.

-Integrate your order tracking software with your helpdesk
+5) Integrate your order tracking software with your CX platform

-Create a seamless experience for your customers and support team by integrating your order tracking tool with your helpdesk.
+Create a seamless experience for your customers and support team by integrating your order tracking tool with your helpdesk and automation tools.
 By linking all shipping data and tracking information, you can get resolutions to customers faster and access all necessary information in one place.

 Why is this helpful?
-Well, in case customers end up bypassing your self-service order tracking information and ask your support team about the status of their order.
+Well, you give customers multiple opportunities to find their order tracking information within seconds.
+Whether customers take advantage of your self-service order tracking options or ask your support team about their order status, all the information is readily available.
 Without the integration, you’ll have to switch tabs and copy/paste order information like tracking number, shipping address, and estimated delivery date.

-With an integration set up, that information automatically populates.
-Take a look at the image below.
-On the left is a Macro (or template) sent by a customer service agent, which contains variables that auomtatically pull tracking information from the integration.
+On the left is a Macro, or template, sent by a customer service agent.
+It has variables that automatically pull tracking information from the integration.
 On the right is the personalized message the shopper receives.

 Use Gorgias to provide personalized order tracking to customers without any copy/pasting.

-Set up is as simple as creating a connection between the two platforms so that they can talk to each other.
-To get an idea of what this looks like, take a look at the step-by-step installation guide to setting up the integration between AfterShip and Gorgias.
+Setup is as simple as creating a connection between the two platforms so that they can talk to each other.
+To understand this better, check out the step-by-step guide.
+It shows how to set up the integration between AfterShip and Gorgias.

 “With all the Gorgias integrations, my team doesn't need to jump between tools.
 This has helped us dramatically improve customer satisfaction.”